 The teen driver told police that it was raining very hard and didn’t see the school bus’s flashing lights.
 Investigators have determined that the driver of the truck failed to stop and the Specialized Collision Reconstruction unit out of Reidsville has taken over the investigation.
 Charges are pending based on the investigation.

-The Law Offices of Shane Smith extends our most sincere condolences to the family who lost their little boy in this bus crash, and wishes the children involved in other Georgia school bus accidents full and fast recoveries.
+Shane Smith Law extends our most sincere condolences to the family who lost their little boy in this bus crash, and wishes the children involved in other Georgia school bus accidents full and fast recoveries.